Pr0methean/BetterRandom/README.md

 ## Java 7 (java7 branch)

+Since version 5.0.0, the Java 7 branch is no longer being maintained with backported improvements from the Java 8 branch.
+Exceptions will be made at the request of a Tidelift subscriber or a Gold or higher GitHub sponsor, or possibly on other forms of paying demand.
+However, pull requests against this branch will still be considered and, if accepted, released.

-This branch is mainly intended to support Android API levels 19 through 23; support for other environments is best-efforts.
+This branch was mainly intended to support Android API levels 19 through 23; support for other environments is best-efforts.

 Continuous integration takes place in OpenJDK 7 on Linux.
-Up to and including version 3.1.1, this was done on Travis CI; beginning with 3.1.2, Azure Pipelines will be used.
+Up to and including version 3.1.1, this was done on Travis CI; beginning with 3.1.2, Azure Pipelines is used.
+Until the release of version 5.0.0, the Java 7 branch was re-tested nightly.

-After version 5.0.0, the Java 7 branch will only be maintained while at least one Tidelift subscriber, or Gold or higher GitHub sponsor, is using it.

 # Alternative random number generators